kubedb/docs/docs/guides/mariadb/clustering/group_replication_single_primary.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# KubeDB - MariaDB Group Replication
+# KubeDB - MySQL Group Replication

-This tutorial will show you how to use KubeDB to provision a MariaDB replication group in single-primary mode.
+This tutorial will show you how to use KubeDB to provision a MySQL replication group in single-primary mode.

 ## Before You Begin

 Before proceeding:

-- Read [mariadb group replication concept](/docs/guides/mariadb/clustering/overview.md) to learn about MariaDB Group Replication.
+- Read [mysql group replication concept](/docs/guides/mysql/clustering/overview.md) to learn about MySQL Group Replication.

 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).